northstowekarate/northstowekarate.github.io/terminology/index.md

 ---
 title: Shotokan Karate Terminology
 layout: base.njk
-description: Common Japanese words and phrases used in the dojo
+description: Common Japanese words and phrases used in the dojo and their meanings, including technique names and body parts
 ---
 # Shotokan Karate Terminology

 ## Beginning and Finishing The lesson
 * HAJIME MASU - let's begin
 * OWARI MASU - let's finish
 * SEIZA - kneel
 * MOKUSO - close your eyes, meditate and breathe deeply, in through nose out through mouth
 * KAI MOKU - open your eyes
 * SHOMEN NI REI - bow to the front
-* SENSEI NI REI - bow to each sensei
+* SENSEI NI REI - bow to the sensei
 * OTAGAI NI REI - bow to each other

 ## General